nix-community/google-summer-of-code/2018/projects.md

 **Note**: it might be worth adapting existing code base of an already existent installer to not reinvent partitioning

-### langserver.org implementation for nix

-http://langserver.org/ - would solve a bunch of IDE problems, though not indentation and syntax highlighting.
-Might be too complicated.

 ### Private files in the nix store